News from Puerto Rico

 The Jones Act was suspended for Texas and Florida almost immediately for their hurricane relief, but it took a weeks worth of political pressure to make Trump change his mind about Puerto Rico, while the people there suffer.
 Unforgivable!

-Posted in Uncategorized by with 2 comments.
+Posted in Uncategorized by Mark with 2 comments.

 Hurricane Maria: Forecast Calls for Pain